stefanocoretta/ma-thesis-york/README.md

 To run the `R` code and compile `dissertation.Rnw`, follow these steps:

-1. clone or download this git repository
+1. clone or download this repository
 1. download the `data` folder from [here](https://osf.io/6au2k/)
 1. unzip it and move it into `ma-thesis-york`
 1. run `get-measurements.praat` and `images.praat` in Praat